NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Actions/Heavy is the Crown.md

 The weight of authority falls heavily upon you, as well as nearby creatures.
 All enemies in a 15-foot burst within 60 feet take spirit damage damage equal to your level with a Will check save against your class DC.
-Any enemy that fails its save must immediately kneel, dropping [[Conditions/Prone|Prone]] as a free action.
+Any enemy that fails its save must immediately kneel, dropping [[Prone|Prone]] as a free action.

 *Source: Pathfinder War of Immortals*
 *ORC*